jacobrobinsonjd/SafeHarbour/README.md

 **(i)  Definition of Private Issuer.**  For purposes of Section 73.4 of the Securities Act (Ontario), an “private issuer” includes any person whom offers Tokens for sale in reliance on paragraph (a) of this section.

-**(j)  Disqualifications.**  No exemption under this section is available for the Tokens of any Initial Development Team if it or its individual members would be subject to disqualification under Rule 506(d)
+**(j)  Disqualifications.**  No exemption under this section is available for the Tokens of any Initial Development Team if it or its individual members would be considered not suitable for registration under Section 27.

 **(k)  Definitions.**